Last Updated on July 25, 2023 by Rental Recon

 Please also be aware that some commercial-grade products or bleach may not be appropriate for septic systems.

 Baking Soda Deodorizer

 I sprinkle a good solid amount of baking soda on my carpets periodically.
 This keeps the carpet smelling fresh and odor-free.
-Just sprinkle on your carpet, and let is sit overnight when you don’t have a guest staying.
+Just sprinkle on your carpet, and let it sit overnight when you don’t have a guest staying.
 Vacuum up the following morning.
-That all it takes.
+That’s all it takes.

 Bad Odors that Linger

 In my experience, cleaners typically charge between $25-$50/ hour.
-Some cleaners provide a flat cleaning fee per visit, based on square footage and whether deep cleans are necessary or just a little tidying up.
+Some cleaners provide a flat cleaning fee per visit, based on square footage and whether deep cleaning is necessary or just a little tidying up.
 My cleaner charges $30 per hour, and it typically takes her an hour.

 Since the cleaning fee is determined by the host, you can inflate the cleaning fee to cover items such as soap, coffee, and other operational items necessary for your short-term rental.

 But be aware that when a guest sees your nightly price, that rate includes the cleaning fee (averaged over the number of nights they are staying).
 So the higher your cleaning fee, the less competitive you will appear.

 It turns out that most of the cleaning companies in my area would not even call me back once I told them I needed a cleaner for my Airbnb.
 Why you may ask?
 They don’t want to work on weekends.
 I wouldn’t want to clean on the weekend either, but something had to give.
 So I turned to Facebook.